Austin USPA 2000: Who to Watch & Henri's Predictions

 Anna Cortiles hasn't lost on the US circuit in months.
 Paired with Luicelena Perez — three USPA 2000 titles together and five USPA 1000 wins — they're the standard by which the rest of the Women's D1 draw is measured.

-The subplot?
-Ornella Beltramino is in this field.
-She's 12 — and the reigning world No. 1 in the FIP Promises Under-14 rankings (she won five Under-14 tournaments across Spain and Portugal last summer while still 12).
+Another subplot worth watching, 12 year old Ornella Beltramino who is the reigning world No. 1 in the FIP Promises Under-14 rankings (she won five Under-14 tournaments across Spain and Portugal last summer while still 12).
 She trains in Miami under her father, a former professional, and spends part of the year in Spain working with the coach who built Paula Josemaría's game.
 Paired with Jordana Lujan as the #3 seeds, my bracket has her winning her quarterfinal and walking onto a USPA 2000 semifinal court against Cortiles/Perez.
 A 12-year-old in the semis of a 2000-point event is the headline behind the headline this weekend.

 The home-court angle